-Biomedical Sciences (PLTW) (9-12) is a sequence of four courses, all aligned with natural learning standards which follows a proven hands-on, real-world problem-solving approach to learning.
+Biomedical Sciences (PLTW) (9-12) is a CCTE Complete Program that has a sequence of four courses, all aligned with natural learning standards which follows a proven hands-on, real-world, problem-solving approach to learning.
 Students explore the concepts of human medicine and are introduced to topics such as physiology, genetics, microbiology and public health.
-Through activities, like dissecting a heart, students examine the processes, structures and interactions of the human body-often playing the role of biomedical professionals.
-They also explore the prevention, diagnosis and treatment of disease, working collaboratively to investigate and design innovative solutions to the health challenges of the 21st century such as fighting cancer with nanotechnology.
+Through activities like dissecting a heart, students examine the processes, structures, and interactions of the human body-often playing the role of biomedical professionals.
+They also explore the prevention, diagnosis, and treatment of disease, working collaboratively to investigate and design innovative solutions to the health challenges of the 21st century such as fighting cancer with nanotechnology.
 All four years of the program are taught in the comprehensive high schools (Allegany, Fort Hill, and Mountain Ridge).

-805 Honor Principles of the Biomedical Sciences 1 Credit
+805 Honors Principles of Biomedical Sciences 1 Credit